Stressed At Work? How To Relax & Focus In An Open Office

 For example, if you have colleagues who keep interrupting you, the next time you’re having a conversation with them, ask whether they ever get interrupted while concentrating on something at work.
 Inquire about how it makes them feel and share what you’ve noticed about how it makes you feel.
 Next, ask them how they handle it and share with them what you’ve come up with to make it easier for others to see when you really need to focus.

 In other words, don’t tell them what they should do, tell them what you will do to deal with the situation!
-Then pray it will work and your colleagues will respect your new ways.
+And always be mindful of proper office workplace etiquette.
+Then your colleagues will respect your new ways.

 Drown Out Noise

 The noise is actually the most disruptive factor in an open office.
 While studies have shown that listening to music can be just as distracting as office noise, other research shows that some sounds can aid in stress recovery and help you focus.
 In other words, pick the right auditory stimulation to drown out the noise and you can really boost your performance.
 This includes nature sounds , white noise, and ambient music…and you can find lots of resources right here.